iqual-ch/drupal-platform/docs/automation.md

 * Inputs
    * Token: GitHub Personal Access Token
+   * Labels: Comma-separated list of labels to apply to the pull request
+   * ID: Optional identifier (e.g. Jira ID) to distinguish this workflow run in the commit message and pull request title (default: timestamp)
+   * Branch: Optional branch name for the pull request (default: `misc/update-<timestamp>`).

 This workflow will install the project in a GitHub Actions runner environment and run the Drupal update process on it (`make update`).
 If successful it will create a pull request with the changes.
 If a token is provided then the pull request created by this workflow will trigger other workflows running on push or pull request triggers.